wacncontent/CustomizeTool/removeCommentOutput2/articles/vs-azure-tools-configure-roles-for-cloud-service.md

 ## Change the number of role instances

-To improve the performance of Your cloud service, you can change the number of instances of a role that are running, based on the number of users or the load expected for a particular role.
+To improve the performance of your cloud service, you can change the number of instances of a role that are running, based on the number of users or the load expected for a particular role.
 A separate virtual machine is created for each instance of a role when the cloud service runs in Azure.
 This will affect the billing for the deployment of this cloud service.
-For more information about billing, see [Understand your Azure Bill](/documentation/articles/billing-understand-your-bill).
+For more information about billing, see [Understand your bill for Windows Azure](/documentation/articles/billing-understand-your-bill).

 ### To change the number of instances for a role